Eschatologue/CM_wiki/docs/class/sorcerer/divine.md

 You gain the ability to overcome grievous injuries.
 As a **:rsc-b: Bonus Action**{ .rsc } when you are Bloodied, you can regain a number of Hit Points equal to half your Hit Point Maximum.

-Once you use this feature, you can't use it again until you finish a long rest, unless you spend 6 Sorcery Points to restore its use (no action required).
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**, unless you spend 6 Sorcery Points to restore its use (no action required).

 --8<-- "includes/snippets/spells2/lv0-5.md"